 - d.
 You can choose to view your document in four different ways.
-Do the following: - 1.
-On the Review tab, in the Tracking group, notice that All Markup is displayed.
+Do the following: - On the Review tab, in the Tracking group, notice that All Markup is displayed.
 This tells you that the current view of the document details all the comments and proposed changes. - 2.
 Click the arrow and select Simple Markup.
 This shows a simplified version of the markup. - 3.
 Click the arrow and select No Markup.
 This shows how the document will look if all the changes are accepted. - 4.
 Click the arrow and select Original.
 This shows how the document looked before you started making changes. - 5.
 Click the arrow and select All Markup again.

 - e.
-Tap Ctrl + p and compare the preview with the key.
-Make needed corrections, save the document but do NOT close it. - f.
-Now, let's process the suggested changes. - 1.
-Save a new copy of the document using the name HW10-4c HWID Track Changes Done - Tap Ctrl + Home to move to the top of the document.
+Tap Ctrl + p and compare the preview with the key (page 1 only).
+Make needed corrections, save the document, and close it.
+When you are ready to submit the pdf file, you will print only page 1. - f.
+Now, let's process the suggested changes. - Open the document and save a new copy of the document using the name HW10-4c HWID Track Changes Done - 2.
+Move to the top of the document.
 On the Review tab, in the Changes group, click the Next button.
 This will select the first comment. - 3.
 Click the Next button again to select the second comment. - 4.
 On the Review tab, in the Changes group, click the Reject button arrow select Reject and Move to Next.
 The comment is deleted and the next change is selected, which is the inserted text Unfortunately, many people... - 5.
 On the Review tab, in the Changes group, click the Accept button arrow and select Accept and Move to Next.
-This will retain this change and move to the next change, which is the format change of the word relatively.

-You can move through the document rejecting and accepting changes one at a time.
+This will retain this change and move to the next change, which is the format change of the word relatively. - You can move through the document rejecting and accepting changes one at a time.
 You can accept all the remaining changes by clicking the arrow on the Accept button and selecting Accept All Changes.
-Using a similar procedure, you can reject all the rest of the changes.

-- 6. Turn off Track Changes. - 7.
+Using a similar procedure, you can reject all the rest of the changes. - 6.
+Turn off Track Changes. - 7.
 Save the document and close it.
+No need to print this one.